gregnz/stocks/NTNX.md

 You can plug these HCI appliances (that contain compute, storage, virtualisation and network) into your racks, and use your management console to create new virtual machines, and just run your applications on them.

-> My take: Nutanix is sitting above your private datacenter and your public clouds and
+> My take: Nutanix is sitting above your private datacenter and your public clouds and acting as an operating system across everything.

 Your clever software lets you see all your compute as something you can define.
 You can set up software-defined storage that cleverly lets you access all the storage across your datacenter, and deals with backups and compression and so forth that lets you sell jellybeans 24/7 with 0.9999 uptime.
 It might even let you do no-downtime deploys of your jellybean-selling app.
 The same way that AWS lets you add new 'servers' (in reality virtual machines)